smart-on-fhir/bulk-data-server/ABOUT.md

     `2.output.ndjson`, etc.

 ### Output file splitting
-There is a default limit of `10,000` resources per file.
+- There is a default limit of `10,000` resources per file.
 If there are more resources they will overflow into the next file.
 For testing purposes that limit can be configured on the home page.
+- If the client uses `allowPartialManifests`, then there is a default limit of 10 manifest output entries per manifest page.
+This can also be changed from the home page.

 ### Other output file limitations
 - The number of output files is limited to 150.
 If your export parameters result in more than 150 files, you will get a "too many files" error.